beimingmaster/CarND-Behavioral-Cloning-P3/writeup_behavior_cloning.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was Z as evidenced by ...
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+video result for track1:

+video result for track2: